NElnour/bioinformed.github.io/catapults.md

 2. **Accuracy targeting**: hitting a target board;
 3. **Long-range shooting**: what is the longest projectile range that the catapult can achieve?

 My partner for the project and I had differing views on the kind of catapult we should build.
-One idea was a *trebuchet* since catapults are essentially meant to cause gross, non-specific damage (see below, left).
-Another, to build a sling-shot catapult (the *Leonardo da Vinci catapult*; LdV sling) because we can achieve accuracy and we do not need a heavy stabilizing base (see below, right).
+One idea was a *trebuchet* since catapults are essentially meant to cause gross, non-specific damage (see below).
+Another, to build a sling-shot catapult (the *Leonardo da Vinci catapult*; LdV sling) because we can achieve accuracy and we do not need a heavy stabilizing base (see below).

 ![Trebuchet schematic](/imgs/trebuchet.jpeg "trebuchet schematic") ![LdV](/imgs/slingshot.png "Leonardo da Vinci's catapult")